 Integrated Tick Management Project

 In 2017 we began a study to evaluate integrated tick control strategies on single-family home sites located adjacent to large public lands in Howard County.
 The study, which has never been done before in Maryland, is part of a larger, five-year, area-wide Integrated Tick Management Project of the United States Department of Agriculture (USDA) Agricultural Research Service (ARS).
 DRP is collaborating with the USDA-ARS and the University of Maryland (UMD).

 Read more details here:

 Department of Recreation & Parks announces new study to evaluate tick control strategies

-Contact Info: Samuel Richardson, Deer Management Program Manger.
+Contact Info: Timothy Maynard, Deer Management Program Manger.

 Beaver in Howard County